gliderproarc/RKC-blog/content/blog/what-this-blog-runs-on.md

 So when I got to thinking about making this blog, I decided to make it here with a Hugo back-end.
-Hugo is a static site generation frame work built on Go, and while I don't know enough go to be able to build it my self, have access to most the inner working of this site is really quite fun and interesting.
-To make a post, I just make a mark-down file, but it in the right spot in my file structure and I have a new blog post.
-I'll talk about git an Emacs another day, but Org mode deserves some special mention.
+Hugo is a static site generation frame work built on Go, and while I don't know enough Go to be able to build it my self, have access to most the inner working of this site is really quite fun and interesting.
+To make a post, I just make a mark-down file, put it in the right spot in my file structure and I have a new blog post.
+I'll talk about Git and Emacs another day, but Org mode deserves some special mention.

 ## Org mode {#org-mode}

 Org mode is it's own markup language specific to Emacs and has a lot of support built into it for the lisp code (or elisp rather) it is built with.
-I have had to learn bit of lisp, but as far as programming languages go I think it's not nearly as trouble some as languages like Javascript, but I digress.
+I have had to learn a bit of lisp, but as far as programming languages go I think it's not nearly as troublesome as languages like Javascript, but I digress.
 Suffice to say Org is a markup language, but at the end of the day it's also just text files.
 Meaning even if I needed to move away from Emacs and Org mode one day, all the words in my blog and notes will all be just a